SPRING FLOOD OUTLOOK

 Current River Conditions

-The majority of the rivers in the northern one-third of the basin are
+A large majority of rivers across the northern half of the Missouri River basin

-ice-affected.
-Generally, river levels in this portion of the basin are
+are iced over.
+Generally, river levels across the basin are currently running

-currently running near to above normal, or estimated to be so if the
+near to below normal, or estimated to be so if the rivers are frozen.
+The

 A summary of river flow conditions at selected river stations for